ktorio/ktor-documentation/topics/Routing_in_Ktor.md

 where we can see that the `route` function is replaced with a `get` function that now only needs to take the URL and the code to handle the request.
 In a similar way Ktor provides functions for all the other verbs, that is `put`, `post`, `head`, and so on.

-## Routing Function

-Similar to how the `get` function simplifies defining routes, installing routes is also made easier by using the `routing` function.
-This means that instead of having to use `install(Routing)` we can simply use the function `routing`:

 <note>
     <p>The {id} part of the path is how we define route parmeters in Ktor, which is covered in detail in <a href="route_parameters.md">Route Parameters</a></p>